-I am a web designer and have worked in website development for more than twenty years.
-I am in business to do something I love and am good at, and have always been paid well for the services I provide.
-So why do I always question what I am charging?
+I am a web designer and have owned a website design company in Northern Michigan for more than twenty years.
+I am in business to do something I love and am good at, and I get paid for the services I provide.

 If you are a business owner, you need to confidently charge a reasonable amount for what you are doing.

-It’s OK to Lose Customers
+It’s OK to Lose a Potential Customer

 I know I will never please everyone with my rates – and that is just fine.
 I charge what I am worth and I stick to it.

 If you’re perceived as cheaper than your competition, people will question your qualifications.

 New rates with details of my experience meant that people perceived me as a better web developer, and has earned me some very reputable clients.
 Rather than lose customers or clients, I have actually gained more business.

-You’re Worth It
+You’re Worth It!

 Never say “sorry” when quoting your fees.
 Be confident in what you set as the value for your work.
 You are the expert in your industry.
-Price your projects accordingly!

 People should never assume the quality of work will be less if a web designer’s fees are lower.
 There are web design agencies who overcharge and underdeliver.
 Ask them, “Why are you so expensive?”